Plastic vs. Glass Baby Bottles:

 - For freezing: These glass baby bottles freeze very well.
 Just leave a little room at the top for milk expansion.
 Freeze as soon as possible after pumping.
 Breast milk will keep up to six months in the freezer, and should be used 24 hours after defrosting.
 We don’t like to freeze the nipples and use these Dr. Brown’s bottle caps instead (note: these are a better deal than the Evenflo caps but still fit).

 - For labeling: these reusable write-on labels will last the entire time you use bottles; they’re simply the best.

-The Evenflo glass baby bottles are available as a 6-pack here for under $12 (that’s only $2 per bottle)!
+The Evenflo glass baby bottles are available as a 6-pack here on Amazon.
 Do you have any other tips for using glass baby bottles?
 Let us know in the comments below.